evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Semantic Similarity

-You can also evaluate how close two texts are in meaning using an embedding model.
-This is a pairwise descriptor that requires you to define two columns.
-You can use it many scenarios: for example, to compare new generated answers against reference examples that serve as a benchmark.
+You can evaluate how closely two texts are in meaning using an embedding model.
+This descriptor requires you to define two columns.
+In our example, we can compare Responses and Questions to see if the chatbot answers are semantically relevant to the question.

-In our case, we can use it to compare the semantic similarity between Response and Question columns.
-This may help detect if chatbot answers are not related to the question the user asks.

-This descriptor converts all texts into embeddings using an embedding model, measures Cosine Similarity between them and returns a score from 0 to 1:
+This descriptor converts all texts into embeddings, measures Cosine Similarity between them, and returns a score from 0 to 1:
 * 0 means that texts are opposite in meaning;
 * 0.5 means that text are unrelated;
 * 1 means that texts are similar.

-To compute the Semantic Similarity between responses and questions:
+To compute the Semantic Similarity:

 ```python
 text_evals_report = Report(metrics=[